GeyserMC/MCProtocolLib/README.md

 }
 ```

+### Snapshots

+To use snapshot builds, switch the URL to `https://repo.opencollab.dev/maven-snapshots/`.

 ## Building the Source

 MCProtocolLib uses Maven to manage dependencies.
 To build the source code, run `mvn clean install` in the project root directory.